Rapid City Metro Area Profile - Local Employment Dynamics (LED)

 About the Rapid City Metro Area

 In order to qualify as a Metropolitan Statistical Area (MSA), an area must have at least one urbanized area with a population of 50,000 or more, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
-The Rapid City MSA consists of Pennington and Meade counties.
+The Rapid City MSA consists of Custer, Meade and Pennington counties.

 Total Employment: The estimate of the total number of jobs on the first day of the reference quarter.
 Each job a person has is included; therefore multiple jobholders are counted more than once.

-In the first quarter of 2013, jobs totaled 55,969 for the Rapid City MSA, a 0.2 percent increase (121 jobs gained) over the year.
-The Health Care and Social Assistance sector gained the most jobs (242), followed by the Manufacturing sector (154).
-The Construction sector lost the most jobs (424) and had the second highest percentage loss (-9.8 percent) when compared to the same quarter in 2012.
-The Arts, Entertainment and Recreation sector had the greatest percentage leap with the addition of 57 jobs (7.9 percent rise), but jobs in this sector made up only 1.4 percent of total employment numbers for the first quarter of 2013.
-With a loss of 8 jobs, the Mining, Quarrying, and Oil and Gas Extraction sector experienced the greatest percentage loss (17.4 percent), but this sector only made up 0.1 percent of the jobs in the Rapid City MSA.
+In the first quarter of 2014, jobs totaled 59,151 for the Rapid City MSA, a 2.3 percent increase (1,314 jobs gained) over the year.
+The Finance and Insurance, Accommodations and Food Service, and Construction sectors each gained more than 200 jobs.
+The Retail Trade sector lost the most jobs (188) and had the second highest percentage loss (-2.0 percent) when compared to the same quarter in 2013.
+The Agriculture, Forestry, Fishing and Hunting sector's employment levels increased the most at 15.5 percent, but due to the relatively small size of the industry, this translates to 18 added jobs.
+With a loss of 16 jobs, the Mining, Quarrying, and Oil and Gas Extraction sector lost about 20 percent of its jobs over the year.
+It was the only sector to decline more than 2.0 percent.
+This sector only made up 0.1 percent total employment in the Rapid City MSA.